VenitStudios/GodotFallingSand/README.md

 Known Issues:
-  - Fire Seems to Cause "Phantom" Cells that Get Processed but Don't Render.
+  - 01: Fire Seems to Cause "Phantom" Cells that Get Processed but Don't Render.
-  - Potential Problems with Cell Duplication During Simulation (HAVENT LOOKED INTO THIS YET ITS JUST A GUESS).
+  - 02: Potential Problems with Cell Duplication During Simulation (HAVENT LOOKED INTO THIS YET ITS JUST A GUESS).

+In Progress Fixes:
+  - 01: Fixed
+  - 02: Being Looked into.